jmid/sm2-tes21/INSTALL.md

     `opam init --disable-sandboxing`    (on Windows)

     Answer `y` to allowing `opam` to add changes to your `.profile`.
+    Also answer `y` to setting up an init-script hook.

  3. `opam switch create 4.11.1`       to build OCaml version 4.11.1;